nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

-**UC02: Add a person**
+**UC02: Add a customer**

 **MSS**

-1. User requests to add a person of specific name, phone number, email, address, gender and date of birth
+1. User requests to add a customer of specific name, phone number, email, address, gender and date of birth
-2. Duke The Market adds the person
+2. Duke The Market adds the customer

     Use case ends.